MoChilia/IssueCopilot/README.md

-# IssuerCopilot
+# GitHub Issue Copilot
-A GitHub action for the GitHub issue copilot.
+Easily connect to the smart GitHub Issue Copilot with this GitHub Action.
+It helps you handle similar issues in your repository efficiently.